 Outlandish theory #2: Kanye West is part of a CIA mind-control experiment.

 Or a clone.
 Because there are two equally bonkers versions of this theory, which emerged on Reddit last year.
-When rapper and Yeezy designer Kanye West was hospitalised in December 2016, shortly after canceling 21 concerts of his national tour, Redditors on /r/conspiracy suggested that West was simply being reprogrammed by the CIA.
-"Kanye West is forcibly hospitalised in the same institution where MK Ultra experiments were (are?) conducted," wrote one theorist, alluding to Project MKUltra, a real and unethical experiment into human behavior conducted by the CIA from 1953 to 1973.
+When rapper and Yeezy designer Kanye West was hospitalized in December 2016, shortly after canceling 21 concerts of his national tour, Redditors on /r/conspiracy suggested that West was simply being reprogrammed by the CIA.
+"Kanye West is forcibly hospitalized in the same institution where MK Ultra experiments were (are?) conducted," wrote one theorist, alluding to Project MKUltra, a real and unethical experiment into human behavior conducted by the CIA from 1953 to 1973.
 As Vocativ reported in December, there is very little evidence to suggest MKUltra experiments ever took place at the Ronald Reagan UCLA Medical Center, where West was treated for exhaustion.
-Nevertheless, fans argued that nothing but a nefarious government experiment could be responsible for West's erratic behavior in the two months leading up to his hospitalisation.
+Nevertheless, fans argued that nothing but a nefarious government experiment could be responsible for West's erratic behavior in the two months leading up to his hospitalization.
 And the clone theory?
 On Twitter, users argued that "the government purposely made a clone of Kanye West bc kanye would *never* dye his hair blonde."

 Outlandish theory #3: Claudia Schiffer stans for Satan.

-In January 1994, Karl Lagerfeld apologised for accidentally embroidering three dresses with a passage from the Quran.
+In January 1994, Karl Lagerfeld apologized for accidentally embroidering three dresses with a passage from the Quran.
 As part of his spring 94 couture collection, the designer had recreated (in pearls) Arabic text that he found in a book about the Taj Mahal.
 "I was told it was a love poem in memory of a maharani," he later told Agence France-Presse, adding that he was "extremely upset" that he had offended Muslims.
 (The Indonesian Muslim Scholars Council had called for a boycott of Chanel.)
-While the chief executive of Chanel went to the Grand Mosque of Paris to apologise in person, and was pardoned by the mosque's rector, Claudia Schiffer, who modelled one of the pieces also became embroiled in the scandal.
+While the chief executive of Chanel went to the Grand Mosque of Paris to apologize in person, and was pardoned by the mosque's rector, Claudia Schiffer, who modeled one of the pieces also became embroiled in the scandal.
 (One conspiracy theorist now refers to her as a "devoted Illuminati puppet [...] worshipped as an idol, by empty, miserable masses of infidels").
 The black corset, embroidered with a Quranic verse, that Schiffer wore in the show also prompted the French publication Journal du Dimanche to nickname the mix-up the "Satanic breasts" incident.
 In addition to modeling, Schiffer is a goodwill ambassador for UNICEF, which seems like an unlikely activity for a Satanist.

 Outlandish theory #4: Riccardo Tisci is a member of the Illuminati.